Concordium/concordium-update-proposals/source/CIS/cis-2.rst

 - The contract function MUST NOT add or remove any operator for any address.
 - The contract function MUST reject if any of the queries fail:

-  - A query MUST fail if the token ID is unknown with error: :ref:`INVALID_TOKEN_ID<CIS-2-rejection-errors>`.
+  - A query MUST fail if the token ID is unknown.

 .. _CIS-2-functions-operatorOf: